 In 1966 it became the Social Welfare Department.

 The State Children's Council was established under An Act to amend ‘The Destitute Persons Act, 1881’ of 1886 (No. 387).

-It assumed control of the Industrial and Reformatory Schools, and the boarding-out (fostering) of children.
+It controlled the Industrial and Reformatory Schools and the boarding-out (fostering) of children.

 In the words of the first Secretary of the State Children's Council the objective of the Council was ‘to take control of the “children of the street” and to train them to become virtuous, honest and useful citizens.’
 (South Australian Parliamentary Paper No. 39A of 1887).